Legal Studies in Business - Bachelor of Commerce

 Declaration of Major and Minor

 Students are required to declare a major upon the completion of 60 credits and by published deadlines.
-As completion of one major is a graduation requirement, students are strongly encouraged to consult with a program advisor prior to declaration of their major.
+As completion of one major is a graduation requirement, students are strongly encouraged to consult with an academic advisor prior to declaration of their major.
 If students change their major following their declaration, additional coursework may be necessary to fulfill the requirements of the new major.

 Depending on the courses or specializations in which a student chooses to enrol, meeting the requirements of a double major may require the completion of more than 120 credits.
 Further, students admitted into the Bachelor of Commerce via Block Transfer cannot complete a minor.